AdobeDocs/experience-manager-guides.en/help/legacy-product-guide/user-guide/generate-output-aem-site-web-editor.md

 **Topic List** tab is present in the AEM presets that are not created based on legacy mapping.

 **Cross-map references**
-This list contains topics containing cross-map references with `scope =”peer”`.
-You can specify the publishing context for a list of cross map references with `scope=”peer”` to topics available in other DITA maps.
+This list contains topics containing cross-map references with `scope ="peer"`.
+You can specify the publishing context for a list of cross map references with `scope="peer"` to topics available in other DITA maps.
 This tab appears if you use the Experience Manager Guides (UUID) version.